When I’m packing for Hawaii, my waterproof phone case is on my list of Hawaii essentials!

 What to bring to Hawaii

-Here are among the top 9 things to pack for Hawaii to REALLY consider bringing on your Hawaii vacation!
+Here are some of the top 9 things to pack for Hawaii to REALLY consider bringing on your Hawaii vacation when you want to experience the best of Hawaii outdoors!

 To be a bit dramatic…